roomle-dev/poc-rubens-threejs-gpu-pathtracer/README.md

 PoC wich uses [three-gpu-pathtracer](https://github.com/gkjohnson/three-gpu-pathtracer) to render Rubens configurations.

-A configuration can be loaded by passing the id as a query parameter to the url: `?id=<configurationId>`
+A configuration or plan can be loaded by passing the id as a query parameter to the url: `?id=<configurationId>`

 e.g.: